silkmoon18/csci-420/assignment-2/readme.md

 3. Made the track circular and closed it with C1 continuity - Y

-4. Any Additional Scene Elements? (list them here) - Y. An animated planet model(texture-mapped), street lamps(point lights), road(texture-mapped), buildings(texture-mapped) and a paifang.
+4. Any Additional Scene Elements? (list them here) - Y. An animated planet model(texture-mapped), street lamps(point lights), road(texture-mapped), buildings(texture-mapped) and a paifang model.

 5. Render a sky-box - Y. Animated(Rotates with time).